lescx/tidal-dl/README.md

 ## Support

-If you really like my projects and want to support me, you can [buy Yaronzz a coffee](https://www.buymeacoffee.com/yaronzz) and star its project or my fork.
+If you really like my projects and want to support me, you can [buy Yaronzz a coffee](https://www.buymeacoffee.com/yaronzz).

+Please consider leaving a star on the original project or my fork.

 ## Contributors